CANIS-NAU/Lumos_Mobisys2020/README.md

 ## Lumos-app

-Lumos-app is built on the top of SUGILITE that is tasking automation tool (<https://github.com/tobyli/Sugilite_development>).
+Lumos-app is built on the top of SUGILITE that is a tasking automation tool (<https://github.com/tobyli/Sugilite_development>).

 - Minimum requirements: Android 6.0.1 (Marshmallow)
 - Used IDE: Android studio 3.1.